- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 *Torii Hunter was born on this date in 1975.
 He is a retired Black professional baseball player and activist for youth baseball in the Black community.

-After turning down a three-year, $45 million deal in August 2007 from the Twins; Hunter signed a five-year contract with the Los Angeles Angels of Anaheim worth $90 million.
-In 2012, Hunter and the Detroit Tigers had reached a two-year agreement worth $26 million.
+After turning down a three-year, $45 million deal in August 2007 from the Twins, Hunter signed a five-year contract with the Los Angeles Angels of Anaheim worth $90 million.
+In 2012, Hunter and the Detroit Tigers reached a two-year agreement worth $26 million.
 He would be playing right field and batting second in the lineup.
 In 2014, Hunter agreed to a one-year deal worth $10.5 million with the Minnesota Twins, with whom he had previously played.
 Over his final season, Hunter batted .240, hit 22 homers, and drove in 81 runs.
-During a game on June 10, 2015, Hunter was ejected and reacted by heaving pieces of equipment and then taking off his uniform shirt and throwing it to the ground.
+During a game on June 10, 2015, Hunter was ejected and reacted by heaving pieces of equipment, taking off his uniform shirt, and throwing it to the ground.
 Hunter received a 2-game suspension for the incident.

 Hunter is a Republican, endorsing gubernatorial candidate Asa Hutchinson in his successful attempt to become governor of Arkansas.